ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * OPT3 (Optional) - Specify the negotiation of parameter values for signature algorithm and signature keys, if 'sign_info' is not used: possible early discovery by using the approach based on the CoRE Resource Directory described in {{I-D.tiloca-core-oscore-discovery}}.

-* OPT4 (Optional) - Specify possible or required payload formats for specific error cases: send a 4.00 (Bad Request) error response to a Joining Request (see {{ssec-join-req-processing}}).
+* OPT4 (Optional) - Specify possible or required payload formats for specific error cases: send a 4.00 (Bad Request) error response to a Join Request (see {{ssec-join-req-processing}}).

 * OPT5 (Optional) - Specify additional identifiers of error types, as values of the 'error' field in an error response from the KDC: see {{iana-ace-groupcomm-errors}}.